Bio & Incident Details

 Officer Sledge recognized the subject as being wanted in connection to a robbery that had occurred the previous day.
 The officer was shot when he approached the vehicle.
 As he fell to the ground, his gun belt became entangled on the car and he was dragged approximately one quarter mile before falling free.

 The suspect was apprehended after taking an elderly woman hostage in her own home.

 The man was convicted of second degree murder and sentenced to 25 years to life.
-He was denied parole in September 2014.
-He has another parole hearing in September 2016.
+He was denied parole in September 2014 and in September 2016.